Last Updated on August 25, 2023 by Soumya

 But Mexico City is one special place in North America that has a legit castle that once housed European and Mexican sovereigns – the Chapultepec Castle.

-Now, the castle is home to the National Museum of History with some exquisite artefacts from the time of Emperor Maximiliano and some incredible murals.
-The architecture and gardens are equally enthralling – definitely worth a walk up the small hill that it is located on.
+The castle is also home to the National Museum of History with some exquisite artefacts from the time of Emperor Maximiliano and some incredible murals.

 Best Chapultepec park tours